 - GEDA EVALUATION COMMITTEE

-- The committee is made up of a minimum of one member of the GEDA board, but no more than three, the GEDA CEO/Administrator, the GEDA Deputy Administrator, at least one manager from GEDA, and at least community member.
+- Committee Members may include up to three (3) GEDA Board Directors, the GEDA Deputy Administrator, at least two (2) GEDA staff, and at least one (1) community member.
 The application will be reviewed and recommended for approval or disapproval to the GEDA Board.

 - GEDA BOARD OF DIRECTORS